theochem/horton/doc/user_postproc_espfit.rst

 The script ``horton-esp-cost.py`` constructs the matrix :math:`A`, the vector :math:`B` and the constant :math:`C`.
-These results are stored in an HDF5 file that is subsequently used by the script ``horton-esp-fit.py`` to obtain ESP-fitted charges or by the script ``horton-esp-test.py`` to evaluate the cost function for a given set of charges.
+These results are stored in an HDF5 file that is subsequently used by the ``horton-esp-fit.py`` script to obtain ESP-fitted charges, or by the ``horton-esp-test.py`` script to evaluate the cost function for a given set of charges.

 In the output of these three scripts, the following quantities are reported (if